 VM-20 Section 3.B.4

-4. For all term policies on any valuation date the NPR shall be equal to the actuarial present value of future benefits less the actuarial present value of future annual valuation net premiums as follows:
+4. For all policies and riders within the Term Reserving Category other than those addressed in Section 3.B.8 below, the NPR on any valuation date shall be equal to the actuarial present value of future benefits less the actuarial present value of future annual valuation net premiums as follows:

 a.
 The annual valuation net premiums shall be a uniform percent of the respective adjusted gross premiums, described in Section 3.B.4.b, such that at issue the actuarial present value of future valuation net premiums shall equal the actuarial present value of future benefits plus an amount equal to $2.50 per $1,000 of insurance for the first policy year only.

 Guidance Note: When calculating the present values under Section 3.B.4.a.i and Section 3.B.4.a.ii, benefits and premiums during the years following the end of the level term period should be projected assuming that the policies subject to the shock lapse in each year do not pay the higher premium in that year.

-For policies subject to the shock lapse provisions of Section 3.C.3.b.v, valuation net premiums for policy years after the shock lapse shall be limited and may result in two uniform percentages, one applicable to policy years prior to the shock lapse and one applicable to policy years following the shock lapse.
+A shock lapse is deemed to have occurred in any year for which the prescribed lapse rate is greater than or equal to 25%.
+Valuation net premiums for policy years after a shock lapse shall be limited and may result in two uniform percentages, one applicable to policy years prior to that shock lapse and one applicable to policy years following that shock lapse.
+However, for policies with more than one shock lapse, only one shock lapse shall be subject to such treatment, namely the one that would produce the largest ratio ii/i as computed below before any such percentages are applied.
 For these policies, these percentages shall be determined as follows:

 VM-20 Section 3.B.5

-For any ULSG policy, a reserve shall be determined by the policy features and guarantees of the policy without considering any secondary guarantee provisions.
-The NPR shall be calculated as follows:
+For all policies and riders within the ULSG Reserving Category prior to the point when all secondary guarantee periods have expired, the NPR shall be determined in Section 3.B.6 below.
+Once all secondary guarantee periods have expired, the NPR shall, subject to the floors specified in Section 3.D.2, be the reserve calculated in Section 3.B.5.a through Section 3.B.5.g below.
+A reserve shall be determined by the policy features and guarantees of the policy without considering any secondary guarantee provisions.
+The reserve shall be calculated as follows:

 VM-20 Section 3.B.6

-6. For any ULSG policy, prior to the point when all secondary guarantee periods have expired, the NPR shall, subject to the floors specified in 3.D.2, be the greater of the reserve amount determined according to Section 3.B.5, assuming the policy has no secondary guarantees, and the reserve amount for the policy determined according to the methodology and requirements in Section 3.B.6.b through Section 3.B.6.e below.
+6. For all policies and riders within the ULSG Reserving Category the NPR shall be determined as follows.
+Prior to the point when all secondary guarantee periods have expired, the NPR shall, subject to the floors specified in Section 3.D.2, be the greater of the reserve amount determined according to Section 3.B.5, assuming the policy has no secondary guarantees, and the reserve amount for the policy determined according to the methodology and requirements in Section 3.B.6.b through Section 3.B.6.e below.

 (new) VM-20 Section 3.B.8

+8. For life insurance coverage that the company has assumed on a Yearly Renewable Term basis, the reinsurer’s net premium reserve shall be one half year’s cost of insurance for the reinsured net amount at risk.

 VM-20 Section 3.C.3.b